What Is An RV Autoformer?

 An RV autoformer is technically a step-up transformer that is made to boost the voltage.
 These are legal.
 What’s illegal is an autotransformer.
 Some people confuse Hughes Autoformers RV voltage boosters with autotransformers because of the name Hughes Autoformers.
 Their voltage booster is not an autotransformer, it’s a booster, and it’s legal to use with an RV.

 That being said some RV parks do not allow voltage boosters.
 Be very careful when staying at these kinds of places.
-They don’t want people using RV autoformers because they have a weak and possibly unsafe electrical system.
+They may not want people using RV autoformers because they have a weak and possibly unsafe electrical system.

 What is the right sequence to use an RV autoformer with a surge protector?